Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 <img src="png/OSoS 1.png" width="600">

-If the OSoS key is released before the One Shot Term, but a keycode is tapped in between, it behaves like a regular modifier.
+If another key is pressed before the OSoS key is released, it behaves like a regular modifier:

 <img src="png/OSoS 3.png" width="600">

-If the OSoS key is released before the One Shot Term without another key having been pressed in between, then the modifier or the layer remains active until the next keypress, after which it’s deactivated.
+Otherwise, if the OSoS key is released before the One Shot Term, the modifier or layer remains active until the next keypress, after which it’s deactivated:

 <img src="png/OSoS 4.png" width="600">